Scyxeno/Scyxeno/README.md

 <h2> My current learning objecives </h2>

 <p>
+  I'm focusing on bolstering my knowledge in a few areas at present.
+C# is the main language I am using, as it is the language I am planning to program my 'My Little CookBook' app with.
+I'm also enchancing my understanding of LaTeX and Figma, which are also software that will be used for the App, LaTeX for the SRS documentation and Figma for the design prototypes.
 </p>

 <h2> My completed projects </h2>

 <p>
   As part of a short adult learning course at Exeter College, I worked with a group on a project for Honiton RFC.
-As part of the
+I worked in a small team of people, which consisted of three digital marketers, 1 content creator and myself as the only software developer.
 </p>

 <!--